yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![An image that depicts Azure Resource Group.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image10.png "ASR Resource Group")

-2. Select on this resource group and notice the resources created by ASR to support workload protection and failover.
+2. Select this resource group and notice the resources created by ASR to support workload protection and failover.

 3. Navigate back to the Overview section of your Recovery Services vault via the tile on your dashboard.
 Under Site Recovery, select **Replicated items** and check that both Cloud Shop VMs are fully protected before continuing.